szabgab/perlmaven.com/sites/en/pages/getting-started-with-perl-dancer-on-digital-ocean.md

 starman@s12:~$ dancer2 -a Demo
 ```

-will create a subdirectory called Demo and inside a skeleton of an application, called <b>Demo</b>.
+will create a subdirectory called Demo and inside a skeleton of an application, called **Demo**.
 You can of course use any name as the name of your application, but it is usually recommended to start
 with a capital letter and then use lower case letters in the name.